 View the application requirements for the Master of of Public Health program at the University of Wisconsin School of Medicine and Public Health.

-The application for fall 2018 admission to the Master of Public Health program is closed.
-Applications for fall 2019 admission will open in the fall of 2018.
+The application for fall 2019 admission to the Master of Public Health program is now open.
+The application deadline is February 1st, 2019.

 1. Degree and GPA requirements